andrew-codechimp/HA-Battery-Notes/docs/entities.md

 Use the battery+ sensor on dashboards with secondary information fields/templates etc to display battery notes specific details along with the battery level.
 The original battery can optionally be hidden by adding a [configuration setting](./configuration.md).

+See how to use this entity in the [community contributions](./community.md)

 | Attribute | Type | Description |
 |-----------|------|-------------|
 | `battery_quantity` | `int` | The quantity of batteries |